austriker27/showntell__401k/src/slides/10-outro.md

 ---

-# And now a guest appearance by visiting Doctor of Macroeconomics, Brian Cama, on "Environment and Resource Policies for the World Economy"
+### And now a guest appearance by visiting Doctor of Macroeconomics, Brian Cama, on "Environment and Resource Policies for the World Economy"

+--

+## Okay, actually El Fin.